OpenCOVID19CoughCheck/CoughCheckApp/README.md

 The purpose of this Application is to provide the global community with a non-invasive application for personal pre-screening, anywhere and anytime, through which the user can record and upload a clip of themselves or a loved-one coughing.

-The recorded coughs with user-provided and consented associated data will be encrypted on device to protect user privacy, and then will be uploaded to an external privacy-concerned repository to help in the detection of COVID-19 coughs by a machine-learning platform.
-The external repository should provide individual accounts for each user, encryption of the uploaded data, and offer a secure channel (for example OAuth2) as end-points for secure communication.
-All of the data sent through CoughCheck is owned by you.
-You own your voice and potential cough signatures.
-All the Application code is Open Source, you can view it, check the source code and validate our builds.
-We want to enforce to people the real privacy danger of recording their voices and coughs to any party without clear intentions and regulations.
+- **Privacy aware.** Recorded coughs encrypted on device to protect user privacy.
+- **Secure endpoints.** Consented associated data uploaded to external privacy-concerned repository using OAuth2.
+- **Data protection.** All of the data sent through CoughCheck is owned by you, and you can remove it anytime.
+- **Respect the science.** Collect data first, do not overfit/underfit the machine-learning model to publish results faster.
+- **Explainable AI** Do not build black-box models, enforce debuggable models.
+- **Cross platform.** It doesn't matter what OS you use, it just works wherever Node.js runs.
+- **Responsive interface.** The client works smoothly on every desktop, smartphone and tablet.
+- **Synchronized experience.** Always resume where you left off no matter what device.

 The Machine-Learning module will analyze the cough and determines the likelihood that the user is infected with COVID-19 as well as the other potentially crucial meta information such as the potential severity of the infection, likelihood of accompanying health concerns, etc.